WFisher828/Approximate_Dynamic_Programming_Methods_in_Bayesian_Preference_Elicitation/README.md

 * rollout_with_batch_design_acquisition: This function is used for constructing a batch design and performing rollout on this batch design, returning the question amongst the batch that results in the lowest average determinant value.

+<ins>Sequential_Experiment_ADP.ipynb</ins>
+This is a Jupyter Notebook file which contains code to perform the numerical experiment presented in "Approximate Dynamic Programming Methods in Bayesian Preference Elicitation".
+To run this file, we must have access to the file helper_functions.